apple/ml-behavioral-testing-for-mt/README.md

 If you use this dataset, please cite our paper as follows:

-Javier Ferrando, Matthias Sperber, Hendra Setiawan, Dominic Telaar, Saša Hasan (2023). **Automating Behavioral Testing in Machine Translation.** _Conference on Empirical Methods in Natural Language Processing (EMNLP)._
+Javier Ferrando, Matthias Sperber, Hendra Setiawan, Dominic Telaar, Saša Hasan (2023). **Automating Behavioral Testing in Machine Translation.** _Conference on Machine Translation (WMT)._